x3419/EventlogQuickWins/README.md

   * 4624
-    * Logon Type 10 7"# EventlogQuickWins"
+    * Logon Type 10 and 7"